Web3NL/motoko-book/src/common-programming-concepts/types/records.md

-# Objects
+# Records

-Objects are like a *collection* of named values (variables).
+Records are like a *collection* of named values (variables).
 These values could be mutable or immutable.
-We assign an object *literal* to a variable name `peter`:
+We assign a record to a variable name `peter`:

 ```motoko
 let peter = {